griffio/griffio.github.io/_posts/2023-04-20-More-Kotlin-Sql-Persistence-Comparision.md

 The libraries that you will see are typically described as a light weight `Object Relational Mapper` or as a `Sql Row Mapper`.

-Another approach is called `Active Record` where persistence is part of an Objects behaviour.
+Another approach is called [Active Record](https://en.wikipedia.org/wiki/Active_record_pattern) where persistence operations are included in the Objects behaviour.

 An `Object Relational Mapper` translation layer is responsible to load and store your Application's Entity model as a representation of the relational schema.
 There exists a so-called [impedance mismatch](https://agiledata.org/essays/impedanceMismatch.html) where, for example, Kotlin has Maps, Sets and Ordered/UnOrdered Collections